 If you are dealing with oil-based paint stains, mineral spirits are sufficient, but one should exercise caution not to soak the wood or risk causing damage to it.

 On the other hand, a clean rag, denatured alcohol, and a lot of perseverance are all you need to remove latex paint without damaging the wooden material.

 The requirementss are Clean rags, Methylated spirit, sandpaper (fine grit), A clean damp cloth, and Mineral spirits.

 Steps to remove the stain; Attempt removing fresh latex paint using water.
 Soft water logged color is sufficient for removing a spot of latex.

 - Soak a soft cloth rag in warm water

 - Wring out excess water from the rag to prevent dripping water on unaffected areas

 - Wipe out the place of paint.
-It is highly recommended to rinse and re-soak the paint severally
+It is recommended to rinse and re-soak the paint several.

 - Wipe the wood trim dry using a different dry rag